ThymeSave/cookbook/docs/design/index.md

 ## General

-- In general, we try to be compliant with Angular Material where ever possible
+- In general, we try to be compliant with [material design](https://material.io/design) where ever possible
+    - in some cases custom design is required to be different or provide better UX, this is okay as long as it doesn't look odd

+## Why Material?

+It provides a mature well known design system that is familiar to users and easy to use.

+Also, the integration with different UI frameworks etc. is already really good and there are many good integrations out there.